Regional Affairs and Federal Programs

 Administrative Law Judges conduct hearings on discrimination complaints referred after a probable cause determination, issue recommended orders after hearings, and submit orders after settlement, after a request to discontinue, and for various Administrative Convenience Dismissals (ACD) reasons.

 The General Counsel provides direct legal assistance and advice to the Commissioner and other Division policy makers as to the interpretation of the Human Rights Law and other laws, including legal and procedural advice to the Administrative Law Judges and the Order Preparation Unit.
 The office provides legal advice to Division-Initiated Investigations and Complaints and researches and drafts legislation and regulations affecting the Law.

-The Office of External Affairs is charged with managing the public face of the Division.
-Unit duties include developing community outreach programs to educate the public about the Human Rights Law; hosting public forums for professionals or community based experts and audience to deal with emerging issues, creating and updating agency publications and materials, and managing all social media efforts.
+The Office of External Relations is charged with managing the public face of the Division.
+Unit duties include developing community outreach and education programs about the Human Rights Law for the public, creating and updating agency publications and materials, and managing all social media efforts.
 The office coordinates all external activities with the Executive Chamber to maintain consistency with the administration's vision.
 The unit also manages the Division’s Language Access policy.

-This office is responsible for overseeing DHR enforcement of the State Human Rights Law’s prohibition against discrimination of persons based upon disability, both through individual complaints and Division-initiated investigations.
+The Director of Disability Rights manages DHR’s enforcement of the State Human Rights Law’s prohibition against discrimination of persons based upon disability, both through individual complaints and Division-initiated investigations.
 The Director advises the Regional Offices and other staff on the protections for persons with disabilities.
 This unit is responsible for ensuring that DHR’s offices and services are accessible to persons with disabilities.
-The Director develops and participates in outreach and education events and also advises the Commissioner on policy matters in the area of disability rights, including reasonable accommodation requests.
+The Director develops and participates in outreach and education events and also advises the Commissioner on policy matters in the area of disability rights.